-The Indigenous Cultures Institute (ICI) in San Marcos hosts an annual summer camp for Latino and Native American youth.
-This camp strives to reconnect youth with their indigenous heritage through education and exploration.
-DTYC students and faculty have served as teaching artists and coordinators for the camp alongside ICI, while learning and exploring with youth through danza, music and visual art.
+Hosted by the Indigenous Cultures Institute (ICI), the Sacred Springs Summer Camp strives to reconnect youth with their heritage through education and exploration.
+University faculty and students serve as teaching artists and coordinators, learning with youth through danza, music and visual art.
+Learn more.

-Partnership program between the Counseling and Mental Health Center and the Department of Theatre and Dance.
-This program offers an opportunity for students to perform and facilitate dialogue around issues of consent and sexual violence.
-Students can participate by taking the Theatre for Dialogue Ensemble course and by joining the Get Sexy, Get Consent ensemble.
+This partnership program between the university Counseling and Mental Health Center and Department of Theatre and Dance offers an opportunity for students to perform and facilitate dialogue around issues of consent and sexual violence.
+Students may participate by taking the Theatre for Dialogue Ensemble course and by joining the Get Sexy, Get Consent ensemble.
+Learn more.

 The Balloon Project

 A theatrical collaboration between the university and Patch Theatre Company (Adelaide, South Australia), the Balloon Project was a devised, visual theatre piece for children ages three to eight years old.
 The work was built using an interactive performance-making model created by Patch Theatre Company, who is dedicated to presenting repertoire for the very young and their families.
 Learn more about Patch Theatre Company.